Magnificent Japan: Part 3

 We made the most of our time in the central Hakata district: we walked through the Kawabata pedestrian arcade to avoid the rain, strolled the grounds of the Kushida Shrine, and checked out the famous (and crowded) Nakasu Yatai Street after dark.
 Yatai are pop-up food stalls that Fukuoka is known for.
 In fact, Fukuoka has a reputation as a “foodie” city.
 It is perhaps best known for tonkatsu ramen, thin noodles in rich pork bone broth, which is one of my favourite noodle dishes.
 Of course, we enjoyed a fine bowl of this delicious soup while in the city.

 Speaking of food, Deborah managed to secure us a reservation to Zaisho, one of Fukuoka’s best omakase restaurants.
 Our hotel was an easy walk from the restaurant.
-The young chef wowed us with six seasonal nigiri and twelve (!) bite sized pieces of fish and seafood.
+The young chef wowed us with six seasonal delicacies and twelve (!) nigiri (bite-sized sushi comprised of fresh fish served over rice).
 Delicious!

 Given our short time in Fukuoka, we took advantage of the efficient subway system (and the versatile IC cards that we would go on to use extensively during our trip) to visit Ohori Park, a large urban park with a scenic central pond.